Tension Rod Shoe Storage for Your Closet

 Since I retired, sneakers have become my favorite type of shoe!
 (I share some of my favorites at the bottom of this post.)

-Tension rod shoe storage with three different rows of shoes.
+DIY tension rod shoe shelving with three different rows of shoes.

 Boot Bonus: Organize with Tension Rods

-This time, I placed the tension rods vertically on the top shelf and twisted them tautly into the ceiling.
+This time, I placed smaller tension rods vertically on the top shelf and twisted them tautly into the ceiling.

 No more sad, wilting boots!

-This is the perfect way to keep boots upright and organized.
+This clean look is the perfect way to keep boots upright and organized.

 Your boots can’t help but stand at attention!